Table of contents

 About this standard

-This standard requires a general insurer or level 2 insurance group to enable the Appointed Auditor to fulfil its legal responsibilities.
+This standard requires a general insurer or level 2 insurance group to enable the Appointed Auditor to fulfil their legal responsibilities.
 General insurers and level 2 insurance groups must ensure the Appointed Auditor is able to fulfil their responsibilities within specified timeframes.
+This standard supports CPS 510 Governance, which is a core standard in the Governance Pillar.
+It applies to all general insurers and level 2 insurance groups.

 Objective and key requirements of this Prudential Standard